- This event has passed so registration is closed.

 Henry Nduka Onyiah

-Aside enjoying the company of his wife and son, especially given the improved opportunities to achieve better work-life balance in a post pandemic world, he enjoys struggling to develop the consistency required to reduce his golf handicap as well as reading and travelling.
+Aside enjoying the company of his wife and son, especially given the improved opportunities to achieve better work-life balance in a post pandemic world, he enjoys an ongoing struggle to develop the consistency required to reduce his golf handicap as well as reading and travelling.
 He also actively supports charity work especially within the Province of Bedfordshire in the United Kingdom.

 Mark D. Rasch – Of Counsel, Kohrman Jackson & Krantz LLP